The Phillies’ 10 Greatest Hitters

 Nicknamed Cy for his rural looks, Williams joined the Phillies in 1918 two years after winning his first home run crown with 12 for the Cubs.
 In 1920, he paced the NL with 15 in the same year Babe Ruth set the AL afire with 54; queued into Ruth’s all-out, swing-from-the-heels approach to the game, Williams copped his next home run title in 1923 when he became the league’s first 40-homer man, clubbing 41 (including 15 alone in one month) with a career-high 114 RBIs.

 Williams, who never played in a World Series but did perform for 14 managers over his first 14 major league campaigns, is the answer to a trick question among baseball trivia buffs: Who was the first victim of the Williams Shift?
-More than two decades before Cleveland’s Lou Boudreau stacked the right side of the field with his players to counter Ted Williams’ dead-pull tendencies, the same was done to Cy Williams by the Boston Braves in 1926, the first known instance of such a defensive alignment.
+More than two decades before Cleveland’s Lou Boudreau stacked the right side of the field with his players to counter Ted Williams’ dead-pull tendencies, the same was done to Cy Williams by the Boston Braves in 1926, the first known instance of the defensive shift used commonly today.

-The Phillies' Ten Greatest Pitchers: A list of the ten greatest pitchers based on their productivity and efficiency.
+The Phillies’ 10 Greatest Pitchers A list of the 10 greatest pitchers based on their productivity and efficiency.

-The Phillies' Ten Greatest Games: A list of ten memorable games and other notable personal achievements that have defined the Phillies' history.
+The Phillies’ 10 Most Memorable Games A list of 10 memorable games and other notable personal achievements that have defined the Phillies’ history.